“He’s my son! I’m not going to send him away to some correction center!” Han Solo’s hand instinctively dropped to his blaster.

 “How did he get my blaster?
 You know I keep that one locked under three security levels.
 It even requires my thumbprint!”

 Leia nodded and closed her eyes.
 “I know.”
 She wished the nightmare would go away.
 “That’s beside the point.
-Luke’s been teaching him to stop things in motion by using the Force.”
+“He’s found out he can stop things in motion by using the Force.”

-“Up until now, yes.”
-She absently fingered the hem of her tunic.
+She waved the matter aside.
 “I came out into the courtyard just in time to see the blaster bolt hanging in mid-air.
 Ben told me he fired the blaster at the stone wall and then used the Force to stop the bolt before it hit the wall.”

 Han rubbed his aching forehead.
 It had been a long journey from Felucia and he’d expected to come home to a hot meal and the loving arms of his wife and son.
 The tragic event had happened less than an hour ago.
 Leia hadn’t even had a chance to send him a holo.
 “So, how did the bolt hit the neighbors’ brat?”
 He looked up when she sharply pulled away and got to her feet.
 He sighed, sensing her annoyance.
 “What?”